kevinolega/callcentertrainingtips/assets/pages/magnet-hired.md

 In other words, weaklings.

+This informations scared me at first and encouraged me after giving further consideration.

-In other words I have an opportunity to keep winning because I am only competing with the top 10% of the agents.
+I have an opportunity to keep winning because I am only competing with the top 10% of the agents.

 And 90% of all the people I've met have given up on improving themselves after they recieved this magical piece of paper called a DIPLOMA.